-- Studies The studies can be of various types, including research, assessments and exercises.
-The studies should maintain and build up competence and thus be of high enough standard to be published in refereed journals.
-Studies can also be linked to work of PhD/MSc students. - Seminars The aim of the seminars should be to continue and build on the type of networking already established in previous periods.
-A seminar should be preceded by preparation work by participants and should result in a report afterwards.
-Care should be taken to use other related Nordic seminars for exchange of information and networking, as appropriate.
+Studies The studies can be of vaious types, including research, assessments and exercises.
+The studies should maintain and buil up competence and thus be of high enough standard to be published in refereed journals.
+Studies can also be linked to work of PhD/MSc students students already established in previous periods.
+A seminar should be preceded by preparation work by participants and should result in a report afterwards. - Care should be taken to use other related Nordic seminars for exchange of information and networking, as appropriate.